GS4: Generalizable Sparse Splatting Semantic SLAM: Introduction

 \section{Introduction}

-Semantic Visual Simultaneous Localization and Mapping (SLAM) is a long-standing challenge in computer vision that aims to reconstruct a dense 3D semantic map of an environment while simultaneously estimating camera poses from an input video.
-These dense semantic maps have widespread applications in autonomous driving, AR/VR and robot navigation, enabling robots to understand and interact with their surroundings more effectively by providing rich 3D spatial and semantic information.
+Simultaneous Localization and Mapping (SLAM) is a long-standing challenge in computer vision, aiming to reconstruct a 3D map of an environment while simultaneously estimating camera poses from a video stream.
+Semantic visual SLAM extends this goal by producing dense maps enriched with semantic labels, enabling applications in autonomous driving, AR/VR, and robotics.
+By combining geometric reconstruction with object-level understanding, semantic SLAM provides rich 3D spatial and semantic information that allows robots and other systems to navigate and interact with their surroundings more effectively.

-Traditional visual SLAM systems consist of several independent components, including keypoint detection, matching, and bundle adjustment \cite{orb-slam}.
-Although traditional SLAM systems generally provide accurate localization, they struggle to generate accurate, dense 3D maps, limiting their effectiveness in robotics applications that require precise environmental interaction, such as manipulation tasks.
-Recent advances in differentiable rendering \cite{mildenhall2020nerf,gaussiansplatting} have opened up new opportunities for more streamlined yet more powerful visual SLAM approaches.
-Neural scene representations, such as Neural Radiance Fields (NeRF) \cite{mildenhall2020nerf}, have been shown effective in generating accurate, dense 3D maps and have been successfully adopted as a 3D scene representation for visual SLAM \cite{imap,nice-slam,eslam}.
-However, volumetric rendering used in NeRF remains computationally expensive because a neural network needs to be trained on-the-fly, which leads to a compromise between reconstruction quality and training costs.
+Traditional visual SLAM systems consist of several independent components, including keypoint detection, feature matching, and bundle adjustment \citep{orb-slam,orbslam2,orb-slam3}.
+Their scene representations are typically low-resolution voxels, which limit geometric detail.
+Thus, although these systems generally provide accurate camera localization, they struggle to generate dense, high-quality 3D maps, which are required for robotics applications such as mobile manipulation.
+Recent advances in differentiable rendering \citep{mildenhall2020nerf,gaussiansplatting} introduces new options for scene representation in visual SLAM.
+For example, neural scene representations such as Neural Radiance Fields (NeRF) \citep{mildenhall2020nerf} have been successfully adopted in SLAM frameworks \citep{imap,nice-slam,eslam}; however, NeRF requires hours of per-scene optimization, making it computationally expensive and forcing a trade-off between reconstruction quality and training cost.